gakalmar/Notes/57_Kubernetes.md

                     password: xyz

         - **ConfigMap:**
-            - A `ConfigMap` is an API object used to store non-confidential data in key-value pairs. `Pods` can consume `ConfigMaps` as environment variables, command-line arguments, or as configuration files in a volume.
-For confidential data we use `secrets` (see above!)
+            - A `ConfigMap` is an API object used to store non-confidential data in key-value pairs. `Pods` can consume `ConfigMaps` as environment variables, command-line arguments, or as configuration files in a volume (used during either application initialization or runtime).

+            - The stored data is used to adjust values assigned to configuration parameters, for example, you can download and run the same container image to spin up containers for the purposes of local development, system test, or running a live end-user workload.

+            - For confidential data we use `secrets` (see above!)

             - A `ConfigMap` allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.
 Otherwise we would have to build and deploy our apps again, when we change something inside the app's configuration